Mongoid 7.5

 In order to get caching functionality, enable the Mongoid QueryCache.
 See the section on QueryCache for more details.

-and Hash#update_values
+Array#update_values and Hash#update_values deprecated#

-methods are deprecated in
+The Array#update_values and Hash#update_values methods are deprecated in

 Mongoid 7.5.
 It is recommended to use ActiveSupport’s transform_values!